lalyos/kubectl-plugin-zed/README.md

 When working with Kubernetes, **how do you edit files** inside of a pod/container?
 I guess its **kubectl exec** and than use good old **vi**.

-Wold you like to use a modern editor in chrome or as a standalone?
+Would you like to use a modern editor in chrome or as a standalone?

 Lets use [ZedApp](http://zedapp.org).

-This kubectl plugin helps
+This kubectl plugin can open a container directory in zed editor as:

 ```
 kubectl plugin zed <PODNAME> /etc/